 \subsection{Supermodularity and greedy heuristics}

-Despite the NP-hardness, in the following, by establishing supermodular functions that map the possible selections to some scalar functions, we show problems ${\cal P}_1$ and ${\cal P}_2$ can be approximated using greedy heuristic with provable guarantees.
-Please refer to Section \ref{preliminary-submodular} for notions of supermodularity and monotonicity.
+Despite the NP-hardness, in the following, by establishing supermodular functions that map the possible selections to some scalar functions, we show problems ${\cal P}_1$ and ${\cal P}_2$ can be approximated using greedy heuristics with provable guarantees.
+Please refer to Section \ref{preliminary-submodular} for definitions of supermodularity and monotonicity.

 \begin{proposition} Define set functions $f(S)\doteq {\rm rank} [O(A,C_S);F]-{\rm rank} O(A,C_S)$ and $\bar f(S)\doteq {\rm rank} [O(A,[C_S;F])]-{\rm rank} O(A,C_S)$, $S\subseteq [p]$.
 Both $f(S)$ and $\bar f(S)$ are supermodular and monotone decreasing. \end{proposition}